BerkeleyTrue/dotfiles/dvlpmnt/wrkst/kanban.md

 ## To Do

 - build dictionary

-- clone  and install fennel ts grammer in dvl
+## Doing

+- remove yadm bootstrap
+- use ansible to install xmonad deps
 - clone and install haskell-language-server
 - install crypto-egg project in dvl

-## Doing

-- install aniseed in pack

 ## Done